TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 16/Acts 16.20.md

 ---

-and when they had brought them unto the magistrates, they said, These men, being Jews, do exceedingly trouble our city,
+When they had brought them to the magistrates, they said, "These men, being Jews, are agitating our city,